RubixML/ML/docs/clusterers/dbscan.md

 $estimator = new DBSCAN(4.0, 5, new BallTree(20, new Diagonal()));
 ```

+## Additional Methods
+This estimator does not have any additional methods.

 ### References
 >- M. Ester et al. (1996).
 A Density-Based Algorithm for Discovering Clusters.